-For Halloween, I dressed up as a blue alien.
-Jumpsuit, LED antenna headband, the works.
-Even painted my face blue to make the whole ensemble better.
+For Halloween this year, I dressed up as a blue alien.
+Jumpsuit, funky shoes, LED antenna headband, the works.
+Even painted my face blue to complete the look.

 At the time, I probably looked a bit daft.
-All the other women were bunny girls, cute blood-covered nurses and sexy zombies, and there I was auditioning for the Blue Man Group.
+All the other women out and about were bunny girls, cute blood-covered nurses or sexy zombies, and there I was auditioning for the Blue Man Group.
 I was the only person who'd gone to the trouble of full face paint that wasn't a clown.

-1) Facebook can't use facial recognition to automatically tag me in any of those photos.
+1) Facebook couldn't use facial recognition to automatically find and tag me in any of those photos.

-2) Without the vampire whiteness to guide them towards the 'foreigner' option, a fair few people asked me whether I'm Japanese.
+2) Without the vampire whiteness of my skin to guide them towards the 'foreigner' option, a fair few people asked me whether I'm Japanese.

 The first one filled me with glee.
-Even on the night, some folks didn't recognise me at first glance.
-But that was shortly followed by "why would you do that to your face?"
+Even on the night, some of my friends didn't recognise me at first glance.
+But that was shortly followed by "...why would you do that to your face?"
 As much as I'll secretly be forever proud that I had the guts to go blue, I'd rather keep my tagged photos full of how I normally look.